BYRIO/krita-webdoc-zh/reference_manual/preferences/performance_settings.rst

 Since 4.0, Krita supports multithreading for the animation cache and handling the drawing of brush tips when using the pixel brush.

 CPU Limit
     The amount of cores you want to allow Krita to use when multithreading.
 Frame Rendering Clones Limit
     When rendering animations to frames, Krita multithreads by keeping a few copies of the image, with a maximum determined by the amount of cores your processor has.
 If you have a heavy animation file and lots of cores, the copies can be quite heavy on your machine, so in that case try lowering this value.

 Other
 ~~~~~
+Limit frames per second while painting.
+    This makes the canvas update less often, which means Krita can spend more time calculating other things.
+Some people find fewer updates unnerving to watch however, hence this is configurable.
 Debuglogging of OpenGL framerate
     Will show the canvas framerate on the canvas when active.
 Debug logging for brush rendering speed.